 A skilled DJ can use any setup.
 They can make the crowd go crazy, pounding two needles of vinyl together if it comes to it.

-Surely, they have their desires, requests even, but if push comes to shove, it’s about them and them only.
+Surely, they have their desires and requests, but if push comes to shove, it’s about them and them only.

 Their method starts in their brains, not their hands.
-If you took experienced established DJ and put them in any situation with nothing but the hat on their head, they don’t just survive, they shine.
+If you take experienced established DJs and put them in any situation with nothing but the hat on their head, they don’t just survive, they shine.

 A good DJ can perform with other people’s tracks and sound nicer than their owner.

-I once saw Sven Vath play Richie Hawtins’ records after his got lost by the airline, and afterward, Richie was blown away.
+I once saw Sven Vath play Richie Hawtins’ records after he got lost by the airline, and afterward, Richie was blown away.
 Like, “I didn’t even know that B side was there.”